-- 42. The weekly deduction for a non-dependant aged 18 or over in work is normally £14.15 and for a non-dependant aged 18 or over not in work, £4.60.
-However, where the applicant can demonstrate that a non-dependant in work has relatively low gross weekly earnings, the deduction is as follows: - less than £236.00, the deduction is £4.60. - not less than £236.00, but less than £410.00, the deduction is £9.40. - not less than £410.00, but less than £511.00, the deduction is £11.80. - 43.
-In the case of non-dependant couples only one deduction is made, but all their gross income is taken into account. - 44.
+- 42. A non-dependant is a person living as a member of the applicant's household who is not their partner or a child/young person for whom they are responsible.
+There are certain exceptions such as joint-occupiers, boarders and paid carers, who are not treated as non-dependants.
+Non-dependants aged 18 or over are usually expected to contribute to household expenses such as council tax. - 43.
+The weekly deduction for a non-dependant aged 18 or over in work is normally £15.10 and for a non-dependant aged 18 or over not in work or working fewer than 16 hours it is £4.90.
+However, where the applicant can demonstrate that a non-dependant in work has relatively low gross weekly earnings, the deduction is as follows: - less than £256.00, the deduction is £4.90. - not less than £256.00, but less than £445.00, the deduction is £10.05. - not less than £445.00, but less than £554.00, the deduction is £12.60. - 44.
+In the case of non-dependant couples only one deduction is made, but all their gross income is taken into account. - 45.
 Where there is joint liability for council tax in a household, other than joint liability between an applicant and their spouse or civil partner, and there is a non-dependant who is a non-dependant of two or more of the liable persons, the deduction is divided equally between the liable persons.
-If the non-dependant is a non-dependant of one liable person, the full rate of the deduction is applied solely to that liable person. - 45.
-No non-dependant deductions are applied if the applicant or their partner: - is registered as severely sight-impaired or blind; - is receiving Attendance Allowance, the care component of Disability Living Allowance, the daily living component of Personal Independence Payment, or an Armed Forces Independence Payment, or the daily living component of Adult Disability Payment, including where these benefits and payments are temporarily suspended, for example through hospitalisation. - 46.
-No non-dependant deductions are applied where the non-dependant: - normally lives elsewhere; - is receiving a training allowance paid as part of a youth training scheme; - is a full-time student; - has been a hospital in-patient for more than 52 weeks; - is not living with the applicant because they are a member of the armed forces away on operations; - is receiving a payment for a disability caused by the Thalidomide drug; - is receiving Income Support, State Pension Credit, income-based Jobseeker's Allowance or income-related Employment and Support Allowance; - is entitled to an award of Universal Credit where the award is calculated on the basis that the non-dependant does not have any earned income (this applies to pensioners and working-age applicants who do not receive Universal Credit.
-See
+If the non-dependant is a non-dependant of one liable person, the full rate of the deduction is applied solely to that liable person. - 46.
+No non-dependant deductions are applied if the applicant or their partner: - is registered as severely sight-impaired or blind; - is receiving Attendance Allowance, the care component of Disability Living Allowance, the daily living component of Personal Independence Payment, or an Armed Forces Independence Payment, or the daily living component of Adult

+Disability Payment, including where these benefits and payments are temporarily suspended, for example through hospitalisation.

-- Appendix 3 for the deductions that apply if both the applicant and the non-dependant are receiving Universal Credit); - is a person disregarded for the purposes of council tax discount. - 47.
-In calculating a non-dependant's income, the following are ignored: - Attendance Allowance, Disability Living Allowance, Child Disability Payment, Personal Independence Payment, Adult Disability Payment or Armed Forces Independence Payment; - payments made under certain specified trust funds13 including analogous payments.
+- 47. No non-dependant deductions are applied where the non-dependant: - normally lives elsewhere; - is receiving a training allowance paid as part of a youth training scheme; - is a full-time student; - has been a hospital in-patient for more than 52 weeks; - is not living with the applicant because they are a member of the armed forces away on operations; - is receiving a payment for a disability caused by the Thalidomide drug; - is receiving Income Support, State Pension Credit, income-based Jobseeker's Allowance or income-related Employment and Support Allowance; - is under 25 and receiving only the Universal Credit standard allowance; - is a person disregarded for the purposes of council tax discount. - 48.
+In calculating a non-dependant's income, the following are ignored: - Attendance Allowance, Disability Living Allowance, Child Disability Payment, Personal Independence Payment, Adult Disability Payment or Armed Forces Independence Payment; - payments made under certain specified trust funds and compensation schemes15 including analogous payments.